-3.6.5.
-Filtering Landscaping Criteria
+3.7.5 Filtering Landscaping Criteria

 A dense and vigorous vegetative cover shall be established over the contributing pervious drainage areas before runoff can be accepted into the facility.
-Native plants should be used where possible.
 Filtering practices should be incorporated into site landscaping to increase their aesthetics and public appeal.

-Surface filters (e.g. surface and non-structural sand filters) can have a grass cover to aid in pollutant adsorption.
+Surface filters (e.g., surface and non-structural sand filters) can have a grass cover to aid in pollutant adsorption.
 The grass should be capable of withstanding frequent periods of inundation and drought.

-3.6.6.
-Filter Construction Sequence
+3.7.6 Filter Construction Sequence

-Erosion and Sediment Control.
+Soil Erosion and Sediment Control.
 No runoff shall be allowed to enter the filter system prior to completion of all construction activities, including revegetation and final site stabilization.
 Construction runoff shall be treated in separate sedimentation basins and routed to bypass the filter system.
 Should construction runoff enter the filter system prior to final site stabilization, all contaminated materials must be removed and replaced with new clean filter materials before a regulatory inspector approves its completion.
-The approved erosion and sediment control plans shall include specific measures to provide for the protection of the filter system before the final stabilization of the site.
+The approved soil erosion and sediment control plan (SESCP) shall include specific measures to provide for the protection of the filter system before the final stabilization of the site.